Connecting your new home to electricity

 For identification purposes, electrical cables and conduits are always coloured black.

 Connection to mains gas is dependent on the availability of supply in your area – which is always on tap in urban zones.
 If you are out in the sticks, then alternatives such as oil, LPG and electrically powered heat pumps will be the norm.
-However, if you can get access to mains gas, then use it.
-This is still the most cost effective fuel type and has a much lower carbon footprint than other fossil fuels.
+It’s important to note that gas boilers are being phased out after 2025, so you’ll need to look at alternative heating systems, such as a heat pump.

 To get connected, you will need to contact your regional gas transporter, such as the national grid, to establish a new supply.
 As part of their standard service (the norm for new domestic connections) they will dig trenches up to 2m from the house, supply and fit a suitable meter box and then make good by filling the trenches.